 There are too many factors that can cause stomach sensitivity in dogs, but based on the most common, some dog food brands manufactured specific formulas that usually help.

 What to feed dogs with sensitive stomachs?

-In numerous studies, dogs who had previously experienced symptoms related to a sensitive stomach were able to be maintained long term on commercially available, highly digestible hypoallergenic dog food diets.
+In numerous studies (study), dogs who had previously experienced symptoms related to a sensitive stomach were able to be maintained long term on commercially available, highly digestible hypoallergenic dog food diets.